pulumi/pulumi-provider-boilerplate/sdk/python/README.md

 ### Prerequisites

+Prerequisites for this repository are already satisfied by the [Pulumi Devcontainer](https://github.com/pulumi/devcontainer) if you are using Github Codespaces, or VSCode.

-Ensure the following tools are installed and present in your `$PATH`:
+If you are not using VSCode, you will need to ensure the following tools are installed and present in your `$PATH`:

 * [`pulumictl`](https://github.com/pulumi/pulumictl#installation)
 * [Go 1.21](https://golang.org/dl/) or 1.latest